How do you or your child usually test for ketones?

 I don't know what ketones are

 People with type 1 diabetes are advised to test for ketones when their blood sugar is high or when they're sick (see Hyperglycemia and Ketone Testing).
-Until recently, that mean urine test strips.
-The vast majority (79%) of our respondents report using urine testing.
-There is, however, a better way.
+Until recently, that meant urine test strips.
+While the majority (68%, down from 75% last year) of our respondents report using urine testing, there is a better way.

 With the Precision Xtra, you can test for blood ketones instead of urine ketones.
 Ketones in the blood can be detected well before ketones in the urine be detected, offering you the opportunity to treat sooner than you would if you waited for urine testing.
 (Have you ever tried to make a three year old pee on command?)
 Also, being able to test with a finger stick eliminates the need to find a bathroom to test if you're away from home.
 (How many of you carry urine ketone strips when you're out shopping or at an amusement park?
 And if you do, do you like the thought of peeing on a strip in a filthy public bathroom?)